Spin amplification in realistic systems: Discussion and conclusion

 Universal quantum computation with globally driven spin ensembles is also possible~\cite{benjamin_pra00,benjamin_prl01,fitzsimons_prl06,cesa_prl23,patomaki_npjqi24}.
 The techniques that we have developed for the analysis of spin amplification, could be used to better understand which other operations can be performed with such setups even in the presence of imperfections.

-It is possible to have ensembles with much larger numbers of spins~\cite{ebadi_nature21,scholl_nature21,kakuyanagi_prl16} than we have considered.
+It is possible to have ensembles with much larger numbers of spins in the experimental setups of Refs.~\cite{ebadi_nature21,scholl_nature21,kakuyanagi_prl16} than we have considered.
 To find pulse shapes for such ensembles theoretically, the direct simulation of the exponentially-large Hilbert space is impossible.
 Alternative approaches, such as the matrix-product states~\cite{ebadi_nature21,scholl_nature21,muleady_prl23} or semiclassical methods~\cite{muleady_prl23}, will be required.
 Experimentally, the pulses could also be found by optimizing the setup directly~\cite{werninghaus_npjqi21}.
+The latter approach will be required to optimize the pulses for every static inhomogeneity realization as we have assumed for the persistent-current artificial atoms.
+For the the Rydberg atoms, where the inhomogeneity is significantly smaller, the pulse shapes found theoretically can be applied to any inhomogeneity realization and thus it should be possible to use them as a starting point for implementing spin amplification in the experimental setups.

-To conclude, our calculations show that spin amplification is possible in noisy spin ensemble consisting of superconducting persistent-current artificial atoms.
+To conclude, our calculations show that spin amplification is possible in noisy spin ensembles consisting of superconducting persistent-current artificial atoms or Rydberg atoms.
 This is done by employing optimal control techniques to find classical drive pulse shapes.
 Thereby the time of the spin amplification is significantly shortened compared to the previous protocols that use weak continuous-wave drives.
-We expect that using the same approach will make it possible to implement spin amplification in other kinds of spins, such as the Rydberg atoms.